USS Iowa turret explosion: Gunnery training and experiments

-A week after taking command, Moosally and his executive officer, Mike Fahey, canceled a planned $1 million repair package for Iowas main gun batteries, including repairs to the main gun turrets' lighting, electrical, powder hoists, and hydraulic systems—75 detailed deficiencies in all; instead, the funds were spent on overhauling the ship's powerplant.
+A week after taking command, Moosally and his executive officer, Mike Fahey, canceled a planned $1 million repair package for Iowas main gun batteries, including repairs to the main gun turrets' lighting, electrical, powder hoist, and hydraulic systems—75 detailed deficiencies in all; instead, the funds were spent on overhauling the ship's powerplant.
 In August 1988, Iowa set sail on sea trials around the Chesapeake Bay area and then began refresher training in the waters around Florida and Puerto Rico in October.

 Between September 1988 and January 1989, sailors aboard Iowa reportedly conducted little training with her main guns, in part because of ongoing, serious maintenance issues with the main gun turrets.
 According to Ensign Dan Meyer, the officer in charge of the ship's Turret One, morale and operational readiness among the gun-turret crews suffered greatly.

 Master Chief Stephen Skelley (center, facing camera).
 Iowas Turret Three is in the background.

 In January 1989 Iowas master chief fire controlman, Stephen Skelley, and gunnery officer, Lieutenant Commander Kenneth Michael Costigan, persuaded Moosally to allow them to experiment with increasing the range of the main guns using "supercharged" powder bags and specially designed shells.
 Moosally was led to believe, falsely, that top officials from Naval Sea Systems Command (NAVSEA) had authorized the experiments.
 In fact, John McEachren, a civilian employee in the Safety Office at the Naval Sea Systems Command, had given the go-ahead to conduct the experiments even though he had no authority to do so.
 McEachren concealed his approval of the gunnery experiments from his superiors.

 Several of the officers and petty officers in charge of the main gun turret crews believed that Skelley's and Costigan's proposed experiments were dangerous, especially because of the age of the guns and the turrets, in addition to their numerous maintenance problems.
 Meyer complained to Commander Robert John Kissinger, Iowas chief weapons officer, about the proposed experiments, but Kissinger refused to convey the concerns to Captain Moosally or halt the experiments.

 On 20 January 1989, off Vieques Island, Iowas Turret One fired six of the experimental shells using the supercharged powder bags.
 Skelley claimed that one of the 16-inch shells traveled 23.4 nmi, setting a record for the longest conventional 16-inch shell ever fired.
 Although the shells had been fired without serious incident, Meyer and Petty Officer First Class Dale Eugene Mortensen, gun chief for Turret One, told Skelley that they would no longer participate in his experiments.
 Skelley asked Turret Two's gun chief, Senior Chief Reggie Ziegler, if he could use Turret Two for his experiments; Ziegler refused.
 Skelley then asked Lieutenant Phil Buch, Turret Two's officer in charge, and Buch acquiesced.